raspberrypilearning/python-bytes-disgusting-dishes/en/step_1.md

 ### Tip

 You don't have to use broccoli!
-Try something like a dinosaur, banana, or robot.
-Here are some extra emojis to copy and paste:
+Try something like a dinosaur, banana, or robot. <br /> Here are some extra emojis to copy and paste:  <br />
 🥦 🦕 🍌 🤖 🦄 🐸 🧀

 </div>